PayChan/bitcoin-payment-channels-taxonomy/bitcoin-payment-channels-taxonomy.md

 - Historical constructions of payment channels (which have been obsoleted by newer opcodes)
 - Anything outside the transaction layer that is required for a fully functioning lightning network (eg routing, message exchange, payment protocol for exchanging payment requests, etc)

 This document is necessarily a work in progress.
 The rate of innovation in this area is extremely rapid, and new varieties of payment channels will most likely continue to be developed.
-Please direct any feedback to [@jonnynewbs](http://www.twitter.com/jonnynewbs).
+Please direct any feedback to [@jonnynewbs](http://www.twitter.com/jonnynewbs) or raise a ticket against [the github repo](http://www.github.com/paychan/bitcoin-payment-channels-taxonomy).

 With that, let's get started!

 ## A brief overview

-A payment channel is a series of Bitcoin transactions which are constructed, signed and exchanged off-chain by two counterparties, and only brodcast to the Bitcoin network (and therefore included in the blockchain) once the parties are ready to close the channel.
+A payment channel is a sequence of valid Bitcoin transactions which are constructed, signed and exchanged off-chain by two counterparties.
+The transactions are not broadcast to the Bitcoin network during the operation of the channel, and only when one or both of the parties are ready to close the channel is a single closing transaction broadcast.
 This allows the balances between the two parties to be updated many times while only resulting in two transactions on the blockchain: one to open the channel and one to close the channel.

 There are many reasons we'd want to do this:

 - Each on-chain transaction requires miner transaction fees.
 Updating the balances within the payment channel and only settling to the blockchain when the channel closes means the parties don't have to pay Bitcoin transaction fees each time the balances are updated.
 - Very small (micro) payments can be made within the channel.
 The Bitcoin network enforces a lower dust limit on transaction outputs, below which the transaction won't be relayed.
 Payment channel updates can change the balances in the channel by as little as 1 satoshi.
 - Bitcoin transactions must be confirmed in at least one block before the recipient can be confident that the funds won't be double-spent.
 Blocks are mined on average every 10 minutes, so payments can take many minutes to be confirmed.
 In a payment channel, the funds are locked into the channel so the balances of both parties can be instantly updated with new commitment transactions within the channel.
-- Bitcoin blocks have a size limit, which places a hard limit on the number of transactions the network can process per second (currently around 7 transactions per second).
+- Bitcoin blocks have a size limit, which places a hard limit on the rate that the network can process transactions (currently around 7 transactions per second).
 Since payment channels only consume two on-chain transactions, using payment channels where there are lots of balance updates between two parties would allow the Bitcoin network to scale to many more transactions per second.

 Payment channels exist as a sequence of *commitment states*.
 For a channel to be in a commitment state:

-- both parties agree on their balances within the channel
+1. Both parties agree on their balances within the channel.
+This is the *consensus* property.
-- either party can close out the channel unilaterally by broadcasting a transaction to claim their full balance (although they may need to wait for a timelock before doing so)
+2. Either party can close out the channel unilaterally by broadcasting a transaction to claim their full balance (although they may need to wait for a timelock before doing so).
+This is the *escape* property.
-- as long as the parties monitor the blockchain and act correctly, neither can be denied their full balance.
+3. As long as the parties monitor the blockchain and act correctly, neither can be denied their full balance.
+This is the *safeguard* property.

 To update the balances in the channel, the channel goes through a *commitment state change* or *commitment transition* and enters a new commitment state with updated balances.
 A payment channel will always be in a commitment state or a commitment transition between two commitment states.

-Since either party can always close the channel and claim the full balance, neither takes on any risk or requires any trust in the counterparty.
+The *consensus* property guarantees that the channel remains synchronized between both parties and that the channel never enters a state where the parties' balances are confused.
+The *exit* property guarantees that at all times during channel's existence, both parties have an escape route to claim their balance.
+The *safeguard* property guarantees that by entering into a payment channel, neither party can be denied their full balance (so long as they act correctly).

+Taken together, these properties mean that payment channels do not require any level of trust between the two parties, and neither party takes on any risk by entering into the channel.

 ## Diagram style